tykm/castlebranch-daily-temperatures/README.md

-This is my script to automate my 2x per day temperature check-in at CastleBranch.
+This is my script to automate my daily temperature check-in at CastleBranch.

 Requirements:
 pip